 International transfer of personal data

 The information we collect may be transferred to organisations who may store and use such data at premises in other countries.
-Where we allow an organisation to process your personal information outside of the European Economic Area, we will ensure that we create and maintain appropriate safeguards with those organisations so that your personal information is subject to the same standards and protections as when we are processing your personal information inside the European Economic Area.
+Where we allow an organisation to process your personal information outside of the United Kingdom, we will ensure that we create and maintain appropriate safeguards with those organisations so that your personal information is subject to the same standards and protections as when we are processing your personal information inside the United Kingdom.